-Insert the clause at 552.219-70, Allocation of Orders-Partially Set-Aside Items, in solicitations and contracts when a requirements contract for supplies is contemplated that will involve partially setting aside orders for small business.
+Insert 552.219-70, Allocation of Orders-Partially Set-Aside Items, in solicitations and requirements type supply contracts that are partially set aside for small business.

 Subpart 519.6 - Certificates of Competency and Determinations of Responsibility

 519.602-3 Resolving differences between the agency and the Small Business Administration.